Skip to main content

 75% of students will receive a score of 2 (minimally meets expectations) or higher on demonstrating critical reading proficiency by identifying rhetorical patterns, main and supporting ideas, and appropriate responses to college-level texts.

-83.92% of students scored a 2 (minimally meets expectations) or higher.
+The target score was met with 86.8% of students scoring a 2 (minimally meets expectations) or higher.

 Where do we go from here?